Navigating the retail landscape in 2024

 After a disappointing end to 2023, retail sales in Great Britain exhibited a promising rebound in January.
-This surge suggests that the country’s economy has gained considerable momentum.
+This surge suggests that the country's economy has gained considerable momentum.
+In this week’s blog, we’re exploring the current status of the UK economy and what lies ahead for retail in 2024.

 Recession